CasimirKaPazi/tikap/Grammar.md

   Plot of land, paper, paintings, walls
 * **Container and their content** "kap/paki"
   Things that serve the purpose of a container or are inside one.
-  Teacups, bottles, bags, vehicles, liquid in a container, passengers, gases under pressure, information storage devices
+  Teacups, bottles, bags, vehicles, liquid in a container, passengers, gases under pressure, information storage devices, places.
-* **Compact**
-  Any kind of lump or object that does not fall in the other categories.
-  Stones, logs, tools.
 * **Food** "pata"
   Everything edible when it is important to the discussion that it is edible.
+* **Relations** "titata"
+  Relations, connections, networks.
+  Language, relatives, social relations, internet, theories.
 * **Thing** "kaki"
   General classifier for countable nouns.
   Did you get the thingy form the thingy for the thingy?